Ivcoarv/Where-is-the-math-in-Casino-Risk-of-Ruin-by-Ivan-Contreras-Arvizu/README.md

 $$

 > Note: Using $$\( n(1 + a) \)$$ instead of $$\( n + (1 + a) \)$$ doesn’t change the meaning.
 It’s just a compact way to express the casino’s overall lead due to its advantage.

+## Summary and Conclusions

+The final formula gives us a mathematical approximation of the **Risk of Ruin** the probability that a casino might go bankrupt due to an unlikely but possible winning streak by a gambler.
+It combines concepts from **Poisson distribution** and incorporates the **house edge** to model this situation in a more realistic way.

+This formula is useful as a tool for risk estimation.
+With it, a casino (or even a game designer) can assess how likely it is to suffer major losses depending on the game’s win probabilities, betting patterns, and house advantage.
+It offers a clear and basic way to measure vulnerability, and that could help guide decisions on bet limits or search another strategies for the casino.

+While powerful, the model does have some limitations.
+First, it *assumes independence* between rounds, which doesn’t always reflect how real gamblers behave (for example, people often change bets based on previous wins or losses).
+Also, it treats all rounds as equal and doesn’t consider human factors like quitting behavior, strategies, or table limits.
+And although the house edge is included, *other variables* like emotional bias, side bets, or variations in game rules are not.

+So, while the formula offers a reliable statistical insight, it’s still a simplified model.
+And as I said could be a guide, it’s great for exploring theoretical risk, but shouldn’t be used as the only tool when making real-world decisions.

+So throughout this project, I faced multiple challenges especially learning more about probability, a topic I hadn’t formally studied before.
+Even though I found the topic engaging, some of the math behind it (like Poisson approximation and binomial distribution) was difficult at first.
+However, because I was genuinely interested in the subject, it helped me stay motivated and make sense of the formulas step by step.

+This work also helped me revisit previous math concepts like summations and its algebra, limits, factorials, and exponential functions, and it taught me how to formulate a theoretical problem with real-world analogies.
+Although casinos going bankrupt from one lucky player is rare, the project helped me connect abstract math with practical ideas like managing risk or designing fair systems.
+Overall, I think the project was worth the effort, both technically and personally.